Alpine

 -hike some of the distance (whatever distance desired) and ride horses for the remainder.

 -or simply ride horses all the way to the Valley and back.
-This being the least physically demanding choice, all it requires is to ride horses for 3-4 hours a day for the 4 days we are on the mountains.
+This being the least physically demanding choice, all it requires is to ride horses for 3-4 hours on our way up and back from base camp and 6-7 hours on the day we go up to the cross and back to base camp.

-Previous experience riding horses is recommended but not necessary.
+Previous experience riding horses is highly recommended but not necessary.

 If you currently do not exercise regularly Alpine Expeditions can give you a specific training program designed for your current fitness level and this trip as a goal.
 Ask us about our specific training programs.